AMARTYA2020/AMARTYA2020/README.md

 ### Hi there I am Amartya pandey👋

-I am a Computer Science major student from MSIT, kolkata which is one of the reputed institutions In the city
+I am a Computer Science major student from MSIT under West Bengal university of Technology, kolkata which is one of the reputed institutions
+In the city